dangeles/dangeles.github.io/_pages/about.md

 Hi!
 I'm a computational biologist and AI/ML consultant with a passion for translating complex biological data into actionable insights.
 With a unique blend of expertise in both wet-lab methodologies and quantitative analysis, I specialize in bridging the gap between experimental biology and computational modeling.

+My unique strength lies in my ability to convey complex computational concepts in simple terms while deeply understanding the biological and computational foundations of a scientific research project.
+My goal as a member of your scientific team will always be to propose concrete, testable hypotheses as a result of quantitative data analyses arising from ML/AI; and to develop powerful experimental frameworks capable of generating training data for AI/ML models that maximizes their probability of generating useful answers.

+I'm particularly passionate about understanding gene regulation, transcriptome dynamics, and the integration of machine learning with biological data to drive innovation in healthcare and biotechnology.
+I have worked on a fairly wide variety of projects, and I particularly enjoy learning and mastering new fields.

 ### Professional Background

 I hold a Ph.D. in Biochemistry and Molecular Biophysics from **Caltech**, following a B.A. in Molecular and Cellular Biology from **Cornell University**.
 I was also a postdoctoral fellow at **MIT** in the department of bioengineering, where I published several peer-reviewed articles.